Pet behavior guide

 One of the most compelling arguments for understanding how to keep track of pet health records digitally is emergency preparedness.
 Emergency vet clinics frequently see patients they've never treated before — and without health records, they're working in the dark.

 When you arrive at an emergency clinic with a complete digital health record on your phone — current medications, known allergies, recent diagnoses, vaccination history — you give the treating vet an enormous advantage.
-They can avoid medications that might interact badly, understand pre-existing conditions, and make faster, better-informed decisions when time matters most.
+They can avoid medications that might interact badly, understand pre-existing conditions, account for known anxiety or reactivity patterns, and make faster, better-informed decisions when time matters most.

 This scenario alone — one emergency visit where organized records make a meaningful difference — justifies every minute spent building and maintaining your pet's health record system.